Skip to content

 A serious chronic disease that affects various body systems.

-A characteristic feature of ME/CFS is post-exertional malaise (PEM), in which symptoms worsen after physical or mental exertion (leading to what is known as a “crash”).
-In severe cases, even minimal activities such as showering, walking a few steps, or even turning over in bed can be enough to trigger a crash.
+A characteristic feature of ME/CFS is post-exertional malaise (PEM), in which symptoms worsen after physical or mental exertion (leading to a so-called collapse).
+In severe cases, even minimal activities such as taking a shower, walking a few steps or even turning over in bed can be enough to trigger a collapse.

 Approximately 75% of patients are women

-• Often following infection with the Epstein-Barr virus or COVID-19.
+• The disease often occurs after infections, for example with the Epstein-Barr virus or COVID-19.

 Ein Wissenschaftler, der einen Laborkittel, eine Schutzbrille, eine Maske und blaue Handschuhe trägt, untersucht eine Petrischale mit einer Pipette in einer Laborumgebung, um Krankheiten wie ME/CFS zu erforschen.